kleinekuh/vrsreplace/doc/admin.md

 ## Section "Status"
-Shows actual informations about the system: Version, date time and the status of the SD-Card.
+Shows actual information about the system: Version, date time and the status of the SD-Card.

 ![dialog heating](/doc/admin_md_7.png)